coderefinery/manuals/zoom-mechanics.md

 There are also signals for faster and slower and with this you can indicate to us whether we should adjust the speed.

+---

+This is licensed under [CC-BY](https://github.com/coderefinery/manuals/blob/master/LICENSE) and we encourage and appreciate reuse, modifications, and contributions.